If you think logistics isn’t your business, think again…

 Logistics processes are not just for logistics personnel – they should be understood by everyone involved in the process in order to avoid thousands of dollars in delays and fines.
 Here’s my quick take on how to keep your materials on schedule.

 My 7 caveats refer to key pieces of information that everyone involved in the process should be aware of – 7 pieces of the global logistics puzzle that can result in hefty delays and fines if overlooked.
-In this blog post, I’ll dive into the first few.
+Back in Part 1 , I tackled the first few caveats.
+In this blog post, I’ll cover the final 4.